TNG/tb-llm-composer/CONTRIBUTING.md

 presence at this symposium would be a valuable addition to the esteemed gathering of scholars, researchers, and industry leaders.
-Your contributions to the field, as evident in your seminal works on engeieering of operating systems, have had a profound impact on the development of software engineering principles and practices.
+Your contributions to the field, as evident in your seminal works on engineering of operating systems, have had a profound impact on the development of software engineering principles and practices.
 Your unique perspective and insights would undoubtedly enrich the discussions and debates that will unfold during the symposium.